r-fukutoku/CS_Data_Visualization/index.md

 The types of visualizations:
 - A hexbin plot of popularity in log10 vs vote_average - the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.
 - A strip plot of vote count vs vote average: all movies were separated into three categories based on their vote average - low: 0≤x<4, middle: 4≤x<8, high: 8≤x≤10.
 Each movie is a plot point.
-- A strip plot of vote count vs popularity - all movies were separated into three categories based on their popularity - low: 0≤x<30, middle: 30≤x<100, high: 100≤x≤550.
+- A strip plot of vote count vs popularity - all movies were separated into three categories based on their popularity - low: 0≤x<10, middle: 10≤x<15, high: 15≤x for 2001-2020, and low: 0≤x<30, middle: 30≤x<100, high: 100≤x for 2001-2020; the separations were adjusted for the better visualizations for the comparison purpose.
 Each movie is a plot point.

 ## Results